gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-westerlund-tsvwg-sctp-dtls-chunk.md

   above.
 The INIT, INIT-ACK, COOKIE-ECHO and COOKIE-ACK SHALL be sent protected by DTLS chunk using a Restart DTLS key context.
-  The DTLS chunk with restart Key is continuning to protect any SCTP chunks sent while being in SCTP state ESTABLISHED, VALIDATION and PROTECTED, until a newely established traffic Key is ready to be used instead to protect future SCTP chunks.
+  The DTLS chunk with restart Key is continuing to protect any SCTP chunks sent while being in SCTP state ESTABLISHED, VALIDATION and PROTECTED, until a newly established traffic Key is ready to be used instead to protect future SCTP chunks.